 The Department will furnish the sign design calculations for the project at the preconstruction conference.
-The furnished sign design calculations must include the calculations for the specified guide signs, special design signs, and other signs shown in the Montana Sign and Sign Materials book but not include those signs in the FHWA Standard Highway Signs Book.
+The sign design calculations will only be provided for signs not listed within the MUTCD-Standard Highway Signs.

 Submit Contractor approved (stamped) shop drawings and welding procedures for sign bridges, and overhead cantilever sign structures.
-Submit shop drawings on minimum size 11" x 17" sheets (A3 paper), welding procedures on 81⁄2" x 11" (A4 paper) sheets.